Air Purifiers for the Winter

 Winter generally has drier air in the home, which creates another set of air-quality challenges.
 You will want to ensure your relative humidity stays above 30%.
 If it falls lower then consider using a humidifier.
 Fortunately, there are some additional steps you take to get better air in the winter.

 First, you need to limit the amount of indoor airborne particles, and for most this means reducing dust.
-In general, the majority dust is from outside sources like sand and dirt, so making sure people remove their boots before entering the home is essential.
+In general, the majority of dust is from outside sources like sand and dirt, so making sure people remove their boots before entering the home is essential.
 You should also place mats on the interior and exterior of entryways to reduce dust.
 Clean and rotate these mats regularly to reduce winter dust and allergens in the home.

 However, when it’s cold outside you will get more of your dust from inside the home.
 The main sources will be dust that has accumulated in your air ducts that is then blown throughout your home when the heat is turned on.
 The air filters for your furnace system often only remove the largest of dust particles and not the tiny airborne dust that causes most allergic reactions.

+Another source is dust mites.
+For this we suggest regular washing of sheets and pillow cases.
 If you’re not sure whether you need an air purifier, you may want to conduct air quality testing.

 Your best bet is to use an air purifier with a HEPA air filter during the winter.
 HEPA filters trap dust particles and create better breathing conditions inside.
 They can also be used to reduce airborne allergens, pet dander, pollen, and more, making them an effective tool during the winter.